-Renting your property without putting the rules and expectations of the tenancy in a clear writing is an invitation for trouble.
+Renting your property without putting the rules and expectations of the tenancy in writing is an invitation for trouble.
 The landlord-tenant relationship is complicated—laws on the federal, state, and local levels govern nearly all aspects of renting residential property.
 All of the details of your tenancy should be recorded in a written lease or rental agreement.

 Some landlords don't use written agreements—they just have a conversation with the tenant, take the tenant's check, and let the tenant move in.
 While oral promises can be legally binding, it can be difficult if not impossible to prove them to a judge.
 Don't take a chance—use a legal, complete rental agreement or lease.
 Here are some other important reasons to use a written agreement.

 A landlord who provides no written lease often finds that the result is chaos.
 With no clear agreement written down, every small disagreement—whether it's over repairs, the fee for a late rent check, or deductions made from a departing tenant's security deposit—has the potential to escalate into a nasty legal battle.
 For instance, what happens if the lease has a no-pets clause, but the landlord turned a blind eye to the cat when the tenant moved in?

-In addition to heading off disputes, a good lease nudges the landlord to deal with key issues that might otherwise be overlooked before getting into the rental relationship.
+In addition to heading off disputes, a good lease nudges the landlord to address important issues that might otherwise be overlooked before getting into the rental relationship.
 For example, a no-smoking policy might be a deal-breaker for a tenant who smokes.So putting all the important terms about the rental in a writing that the tenant can review (and potentially walk away from) leads to happier, stable tenants and satisfied landlords.